Fast Contact-Implicit Model-Predictive Control: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{ontrolling} systems that make and break contact with their environments is one of the grand challenges in robotics.
-Numerous approaches have been employed for controlling such systems, ranging from hybrid-zero dynamics \cite{westervelt2003hybrid, ames2014rapidly, li2021reinforcement}, to complementarity controllers \cite{aydinoglu2020contact}, to neural-network policies \cite{heess2017emergence,heiden2020neuralsim}, and model-predictive control (MPC) \cite{Winkler2018, sleiman2021unified}.
-There have also been numerous successes deploying such approaches on complex systems in recent years: direct trajectory optimization and LQR on Atlas \cite{kuindersma2016optimization}, smooth-contact models and differential dynamic programming on HRP-2 \cite{todorov2012mujoco, koenemann2015whole}, zero-moment point and feedback linearization on ASIMO \cite{hirai1998development}, and MPC with simplified dynamics models on Cheetah \cite{bledt2020regularized} and ANYmal \cite{lee2020learning}.
+Numerous approaches have been employed for controlling such systems, ranging from hybrid-zero dynamics \cite{westervelt2003hybrid, ames2014rapidly, li2021reinforcement}, to complementarity controllers \cite{aydinoglu2020contact}, to neural-network policies \cite{heess2017emergence,heiden2020neuralsim}, and model predictive control (MPC) \cite{winkler2018gait, sleiman2021unified}.
+There have also been numerous successes deploying such approaches on complex systems in recent years: direct trajectory optimization and LQR on Atlas \cite{kuindersma2016optimization}, smooth-contact models and differential dynamic programming on HRP-2 \cite{todorov2012mujoco, tassa2012synthesis, koenemann2015whole}, zero-moment point and feedback linearization on ASIMO \cite{hirai1998development}, and MPC with simplified dynamics models on Cheetah \cite{bledt2020regularized} and ANYmal \cite{lee2020learning}.
 However, reliable \emph{general-purpose} control techniques that can reason about contact events and can be applied across a wide range of robotic systems without requiring application-specific model simplifications, gait-generation heuristics, or extensive parameter tuning remain elusive.

-In this work, we focus on the problem of local tracking control for systems that experience contact interactions with their environments.
-Our approach combines a differentiable ``hard-contact'' rigid-body dynamics formulation with strategic linearizations, exploitation of the trajectory-optimization problem structure, and specialized numerical optimization techniques.
-The result is a model-predictive-control algorithm that can effectively reason about contact changes in the presence of large disturbances while remaining fast enough for real-time execution on modest computing hardware.
+\diff{Our approach combines fast, differentiable rigid-body dynamics with contact, strategic approximations about a reference trajectory, and specialized numerical optimization techniques for the application of local tracking control for systems that experience contact interactions with their environments.
+The result is a bi-level model predictive control algorithm that can effectively reason about contact changes in the presence of large disturbances while remaining fast enough for real-time execution.}